yhahn/searchlight/INSTALL.markdown

     $ drush searchlight-index

 You will probably want to set up a periodic cron job to schedule the indexing of your content regularly.
-To do this add the `drush searchlight-index` command to your crontab.
+These commands are run on the `drush cron` command so using drush to run your Drupal site's cron tasks is recommended.
+To do this add the `drush --root=/path/to/my/site --uri=http://mysite.com cron` command to your crontab.